guninwasan/markt/README.md

 Database Management: SQLAlchemy (https://www.sqlalchemy.org/)

 **Note**: The team is also using generative AI tools like ChatGPT and copilot to reduce the workload.
-The team is also willing to prvide any prompts if needed.
+The team is also willing to provide any prompts if needed.

 ### Team Members & Roles